By Evan Forrest (SurfaceTip)

 - Other Surface’s UEFI Settings

-1 How to access Surface Go UEFI settings?
+How do you access Surface Go UEFI settings?

-You can enter the Surface Go UEFI setup screen only while your Surface is starting up.
+You can only enter the Surface Go UEFI setup screen while your Surface is starting.
 Here is how you do that:

 - Shut down your Surface.